v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-azure.md

 This article covers the second option, Azure blob import.

 With an Azure blob import, your Azure subscription’s **Owner** or **Storage Account Contributor (with Role Based Access Control Administrator)** creates a new Storage account with blob container on the Azure portal, and your source system admin configures a periodic export of a .csv file to the blob container’s location.
-You can then setup Viva Insights to automatically pull business data from the .csv file within this location.
+You can then set up Viva Insights to automatically pull business data from the .csv file within this location.

 ## Workflow

 1. Setup:

     1. The Azure subscription Owner creates a secure blob container on the Azure portal.
-The blob store location should be secure for sensitive business data, and it needs to be setup in the customer’s Azure subscription.
+The blob store location should be secure for sensitive business data, and it needs to be set up in the customer’s Azure subscription.

     2. If the Azure contributor prefers service principal authorization, the Azure contributor authorizes the service principal and provides the blob URL to the Insights admin and source system admin by sharing it in a secure way.
 If the Azure contributor does not prefer service principal authorization, they generate a SAS URL and provide it to the Insights admin and source system admin.